The circle indicates the time we discuss in this section.

-Meanwhile, in Kyoto, Emperor Gotoba had been planning to attack the Kamakura Bakufu.
-He had built up the military power.
-When Sanetomo was killed, Emperor Gotoba saw the chance to attack Kamakura, he ordered local feudal lords to attack but very few followed the Emperor.
-Instead, the Hojo family captured Emperor Gotoba and exiled him to Oki island.
-This is called Jokyo-no-Ran (or Jokyu-no Hen), at 1221.
+Meanwhile, in Kyoto, Emperor Gotoba had been planning an attack on the Kamakura Bakufu.
+He had built up military power.
+When Sanetomo was killed, Emperor Gotoba saw the chance to attack Kamakura.
+He ordered local feudal lords to attack the Kamakura Bakufu, but very few followed the order.
+Instead, the Hojo family captured the emperor and exiled him to Oki island.
+It was in 1221 and called Jokyo-no-Ran or Jokyu-no Hen.

-Emperor Gotoba was the one who really encouraged sword making and treated sword smiths highly.
-After the Jokyu-no-ran, the power of the Royal family decreased and the Kamakura Bakufu became a powerful and stable regime.
-Hojo Masako was called “Ama (nun) Shogun”.
-From the time her husband, Minamoto-no-Yoritomo died until the end of Jokyu-no-ran, it was the period when the Kamakura Bakufu was still unstable.
-Hojo Masako was the one who carried the Kamakura Bakufu to the stable regime.
-She was one of the able but mean, tough, sharp politician.
+Emperor Gotoba was the one who really encouraged sword making and treated swordsmiths respectfully.
+After the Jokyu-no-Ran, the Imperial family’s power decreased, and the Kamakura Bakufu became a powerful and stable regime.
+From the time of Minamoto-no-Yoritomo‘s death to the end of the Jokyu-no-Ran, the Kamakura Bakufu was still an unstable government.
+It was Hojo Masako who led the Kamakura Bakufu to a stable regime.
+She was called “Ama Shogun” or a “Nun Shogun.”
+She was a sharp and talented but tough, critical, and often mean politician.

 Kamakura people (I am one of them) like Hojo Masako very much.
-Minamoto-no-Yoritomo and Hojo-Masako are both buried in Kamakura City.
-Minamoto-no-Yoritomo is at Shirahata Shrine (白幡神社), Hojo Masako is at Jufukuji temple (寿福寺).
-Compare to the Jufuku-Ji where Hojo Masako was buried, Yoritomo’s tomb is a little humble.
-Some say Kamakura is Hojo’s land.
+Minamoto no Yoritomo and Hojo Masako are both buried in Kamakura City.
+Minamoto no Yoritomo at Shirahata Shrine (白幡神社), and Hojo Masako at Jufukuji Temple (寿福寺).
+Compare to the Jufuku-Ji, where Hojo Masako was buried, Yoritomo’s tomb is a little humble.
+Some say Kamakura is the land of the Hojo’s.

 Jufuku-Ji (寿福寺) From Wikimedia Commons, the free media repository

 From Wikimedia Commons, the free media repository Minamoto-no-Yoritomo’s tomb.